 Now it’s time to add some positivity into your feed.
 Follow vegan food accounts that post a wide variety of food, not just green juice and kale salads.
 Follow diverse vegans including black vegans, fat vegans, disabled vegans and intersectional vegans.

 Join Fun Vegan Facebook Groups

 I don’t know about you, but I’ve been in some vegan Facebook groups that are basically dumpster fires.
 There is so much in-fighting and criticism of peoples’ food choices that it makes me want to crawl into a hole and not engage with other vegans.

 But there are some more positive groups out there!
-What F.A.T Vegans Eat and Vegan Outreach’s 10 Weeks to Vegan are a couple.
+The Vegan Chub Club, What F.A.T Vegans Eat and Vegan Outreach’s 10 Weeks to Vegan are a couple.
 Check out your local group and see what it’s like.
 Also ask your vegan friends if there are any positive, non-diet vegan groups they recommend.

 Use Evidence-Based Vegan Nutrition Resources

 I advise against Googling for nutrition information because you’ll undoubtedly run into lots of inaccurate and sensational nonsense that might exacerbate any anxiety or fear you have around certain foods.

 Instead, stick to these credible resources (in addition to taylorwolfram.com!):